UlascanY/virtuaplant/README.md

+# Edited
+The Original Repository of Virtualplant hasn't been maintaned and the used packages have vulnearbilites or issues running the Program.
+This Version uses updated packages and has some bug fixes in the code.

 # VirtuaPlant

 VirtuaPlant is a Industrial Control Systems simulator which adds a “similar to real-world control logic” to the basic “read/write tags” feature of most PLC simulators.
 Paired with a game library and 2d physics engine, VirtuaPlant is able to present a GUI simulating the “world view” behind the control system allowing the user to have a vision of the would-be actions behind the control systems.